Online Joint Assortment-Inventory Optimization under MNL Choices: Problem Formulation

 First, at the beginning of each cycle $t$, the retailer determines the inventory order-up-to levels for the $N$ products, denoted by $\U_t \coloneqq (u_{i,t})_{i \in [N]}$, where $u_{i,t}$ represents the order-up-to level of product $i\in [N]$.
 Note that $\U_t$ incorporates both the inventory and assortment decisions, as a zero inventory level $u_{i,t} =0$ indicates that product $i$ is not assorted.
 This implies that products with non-zero inventory must be assorted.
 We use $S(\U_t)$ to denote the set of products assorted by the inventory decision $\U_t$, namely, $\{i \mid i \in [N], \ u_{i,t} >0 \}$.
 We assume zero lead-time, and thus inventory orders are received instantaneously.

-Next, customers arrive sequentially and make purchasing decisions.
+Next, customers arrive sequentially and make purchases.
 Let $M_t$ denote the number of customer arrivals during cycle $t$.
-The number $M_t$ can be either a constant or a random variable whose distribution is known to the retailer and does not change over time $t$.
-Upon the arrival of customer $m \in [M_t]$, the assortment set available to the customer, denoted by $\s_{t, m}$, consists of products that were initially assorted at the beginning of cycle $t$ and have not been depleted yet.
+The number $M_t$ can be either a constant or a random variable whose distribution is known to the retailer and independent and identically distributed (i.i.d) over time $t$.
+In \Cref{sec:mt}, we consider $M_t$ with an unknown distribution and propose to learn it distribution on the fly while making decisions.\mnote{blue}{AEQ2\\R2Q1}{-10mm} Upon the arrival of customer $m \in [M_t]$, the assortment set available to the customer, denoted by $\s_{t, m}$, consists of products that were initially assorted at the beginning of cycle $t$ and have not been depleted yet.
 The customer $m$ either purchases one unit of product from $\s_{t, m}$ or chooses to not purchase at all (which we refer to as the ``outside'' option).
 We capture customers' choice behaviors by the multinomial logit (MNL) model.
 Specifically, the MNL model involves a vector of attraction parameters $\bv \coloneqq(v_i)_{i \in [N]}$ corresponding to the $N$ products, and an additional attraction parameter $v_0$ corresponding to the outside option (\ie, no purchase) indexed as $0$.
-We assume that $v_i\in [v_{\min}, v_{\max}]$ for all $i\in[N]$, where $v_{\min}$ and $v_{\max}$ are positive constants known to the retailer while $v_i$'s are unknown.
 Let $\seq_t = (d_{t, m})_{m \in [M_t]}$ denote the vector of choices made by customers arriving in cycle $t$, where $d_{t, m}$ represents the choice of customer $m$ in cycle $t$.
 Following the MNL model, the probability that customer $m$ in cycle $t$ purchases product $i$ when offered assortment $\s$ is given by:

+Without loss of generality, we normalize $v_0$ to $1$. \mnote{blue}{R1Q2}{0mm}We assume that the other $v_i$'s belong to the interval $[v_{\min}, v_{\max}]$ for two positive constants $v_{\min}$ and $v_{\max}$.
+Here, $v_{\max}$ is assumed known to the retailer, which is not a restrictive assumption, as typically the outside option is the most frequent choice so $v_{\max} = 1$ is plausible in many settings.
+In stark contrast, $v_{\min}$ is not required to be known as it could be hard to specify in practice.
+In our setting, all customers' choices $d_{t, m}$ in all cycles, including the no-purchase choice, can be fully observed by the retailer.
+This setting is standard in the data-driven assortment optimization literature \citep[e.g.,][]{agrawal2019mnl,Oh_Iyengar_2021}.